 Jobs for Artists

-Click here to see a 22 March, 2010, video of Arlene’s talk at New York’s Cherry Lane Theater on a new WPA for the arts, presented by WomenArts.
+Click here to see a 22 March, 2010, video or read the text of Arlene’s talk at New York’s Cherry Lane Theater on a new WPA for the arts, presented by WomenArts.

 White House Briefing on Art, Community,

 Social Justice, National Recovery

 Click here to download a detailed report on the May 12, 2009 White House briefing that brought more than sixty artists, cultural activists and creative organizers into conversation with the Obama administration about cultural recovery and putting artists to work for a sustainable society and culture.

 Click here to download a discussion paper created to call a question that has been emerging into visibility since the nomination of Barack Obama for President:

 Is the time right for cultural action to be recognized as a powerful force for democracy?
 Is there now a sufficient mass of activists and thinkers committed to cultural democracy to propel a broad-based, highly participatory movement advocating for democratic cultural policy, for substantial roles for artists in national recovery, for a shift to thinking about public policy and priorities that recognizes culture’s essential role as a crucible for change?

 Cultural Recovery is a project to build and sustain a coalition of artists, cultural organizations and their allies in other realms of social action, education and organizing.
 They would join to promote the democratic interest in culture, including democratic cultural policies and substantial public investment in community development, education and community service through the arts.
 Its centerpiece would be culturalrecovery.net, an online center for information and organizing.
 While it would be home to a full range of initiatives to bring attention and resources to culture’s mobilizing power, its first targeted initiative would be a campaign to create a substantial, sustained public-sector investment in community service programs employing artists and cultural organizations as part of national recovery, WPA2.